siddharth1001/good_reads/README.md

 # README

-This is a demo GoodGreads application.
+This is a demo GoodReads application.

 #@author = Siddharth Rawat